phetsims/qa/issue-templates/rc-test-template-NEW.md

 <!--- [DO NOT OMIT, CAN BE EDITED] -->
 <h3>What to Test</h3>

-- Specific instructions can be found below.
+- Specific instructions can be found above.
 - Make sure the accessibility (a11y) feature that is being tested doesn't negatively affect the sim in any way.
-Here is a list of features to supported in this test: <!--- PRUNE THIS LIST AS APPROPRIATE -->
+Here is a list of features that may be supported in this test:

   - Alternative Input
   - Interactive Description
   - Sound and Sonification